-Fossil-fuel subsidies lock us into a high-carbon energy world.
+Fossil fuel subsidies hold us back from a low-carbon future and lock us into a high-carbon one.
 By keeping prices to consumers artificially low, these subsidies disadvantage renewable energy and drain scarce public resources that could be better spent on creating a more sustainable future.

 For concrete examples of fossil fuel subsidy reform click here.